No-Code AI Platform Comparison (2024): Which Tool is Right for You?

 Key Features:

-- Automated Machine Learning: DataRobot’s core strength lies in its robust AutoML capabilities.
+- Automated Machine Learning: DataRobot’s core strength lies in its AutoML capabilities.
 It automatically explores hundreds of algorithms and hyperparameter combinations to find the best-performing model.

 - Data Preparation: Offers a comprehensive suite of data preparation tools, including data quality assessment, feature engineering, and data transformation.